salmer/CppDeveloperRoadmap/English/Mythbusters.md

 ## One needs to manage memory manually, there is no garbage collection in the language

-This is another urban legend from the Old Guard that had stopped writing C++ before C++11 or those who superficially learned it in university disregarding the latest standards.
+This is another urban legend from the "Old Guard" that had stopped writing C++ before C++11 or those who superficially learned it in university disregarding the latest standards.
 Modern C++ contains a set of primitives in its standard library which are responsible for the automatic memory allocation and deallocation.
 The manual memory management fell by the wayside.
 Many teams and companies even have the rule: "No raw pointers".
 Once again, do not neglect the modern tools and sanitizers: they can detect possible memory leaks at the source code level.